panodata/tikray/docs/engine/rsonpath/index.md

 :::{rubric} Use cases
 :::

-> Rsonpath is made to filter document ahead of parsing/loading.
+> Rsonpath is made to filter documents ahead of parsing/loading.
 Think of it like a way to select a small part of the documents before loading it into memory.
 It will shine in situations where you have a JSON file too big to hold in memory, but you nevertheless want to load